 Scholarship Opportunities

 In collaboration with the Continuing Scholars Endowment, Rice University Continuing Studies offers a limited number of partial scholarships for individuals pursuing CFP® certification through our education program.
 These awards are intended to support aspiring financial planners who are committed to making a positive impact in the field.
-To learn more or to apply, visit the Fall 2025 Scholarship Application Portal.
+To learn more or to apply, visit the CFP® Scholarship Application Portal.

 Additionally, the CFP®Board's Center for Financial Planning offers national scholarship programs for those seeking to begin or complete the education requirement for certification.
 Learn more at the Center for Financial Planning.